Origins of ecclesiastical vestments: Protestantism

 In Protestant Churches (Note: Broadly defined as those churches that reformed their doctrine as a result of the Protestant Reformation.) the custom as to vestments differs widely, corresponding to a similar divergence in tradition and teaching.
 At the Reformation two tendencies became apparent.

-Martin Luther and his followers regarded vestments as among the adiaphora, and in the Churches which afterwards came to be known as "Lutheran" many of the traditional Catholic vestments were retained.
-John Calvin, on the other hand, laid stress on the principle of the utmost simplicity in public worship; at the councils in Geneva, the traditional vestments were absolutely abolished, and the Genevan model was followed by the Calvinist or "Reformed" Churches throughout Europe.
+(1) Martin Luther and his followers regarded vestments as among the adiaphora, and in the Churches which afterwards came to be known as Evangelical-Lutheran many of the traditional Catholic vestments were retained.
+The Lutheran Churches of Denmark and Scandinavia retained the use of alb and chasuble in the celebration of the Mass (stole, amice, girdle and maniple were optional after the Reformation), and for bishops the cope and mitre.
+The surplice was not regularly used in a number of churches until the 19th and 20th century liturgical movement, the ministers conducting the ordinary services and preaching in a black gown, of the 16th-century type, with white preaching bands or ruff.

 An Anglican priest wearing a white cincture around his waist to hold his alb and purple stole in place.

-The Church of England experienced a long controversy over the proper use of vestments.
+(2) John Calvin, on the other hand, laid stress on the principle of the utmost simplicity in public worship; at the councils in Geneva, the traditional vestments were absolutely abolished, and the Genevan model was followed by the Reformed Churches throughout Europe.
+The Church of England, which became theologically Reformed under the influence of Thomas Cranmer at the time of the Protestant Reformation in England, experienced a long controversy over the proper use of vestments.
 In the 20th and 21st century, usual vestments for the Anglican church have included either cassock (a derivative of the tunic) and surplice, with scarf (tippet) or stole, or else the alb (with or without a cincture) and stole, often with a chasuble.

-Eventually the Lutheran Churches of Denmark and Scandinavia retained the use of alb and chasuble in the celebration of the Eucharist (stole, amice, girdle and maniple were not used after the Reformation), and for bishops the cope and mitre.
-The surplice is not used, the ministers conducting the ordinary services and preaching in a black gown, of the 16th-century type, with white preaching bands or ruff.
 In Germany the Evangelical Church (itself an outcome of a compromise between Lutherans and Reformed), in general, discarded the old vestments.
 In Prussia the superintendents now started to wear pectoral crosses, which were instituted by the emperor Wilhelm II.
-In the Calvinistic "Reformed" Churches the minister wore the black Geneva gown with bands.
+In the Reformed Churches, the minister wore the black Geneva gown with bands.
 This use was largely discontinued in the Free churches.
-On the other hand, some of these again adopted the surplice, and in one at least (the Catholic Apostolic Church) the traditional Catholic vestments were largely revived.
+On the other hand, some of these again adopted the surplice, and in the Irvingian tradition (the Catholic Apostolic Church), the traditional Catholic/Lutheran vestments were largely revived.